hmolsen/hmolsen.github.io/index-en.md

 ## General Troubleshooting

+* If the machine stays completely black on booting, then one reason is an older VirtualBox Version.
+Please make sure that you have installed the latest VirtualBox version!
+The machine was created using VirtualBox 6.1.32 and is 100% incompatible to VirtualBox 5.x, but sometimes I also see issues with older VirtualBox 6.1.x versions.
 * If the image of the virtual machine is unstable, possibly flickering, it sometimes helps to change the graphics adapter in the VM-Settings, e.g., to `VBoxSVGA`.
 * If the image of the virtual machine is _incredibly small_ or **enormously large**, then the reason is the DPI-setting of the VM, which does not fit to your monitor.
 You can change that scaling in the VirtualBox-Window under "View" -> "Virtual Monitor 1".